 Venues North is not a closed network or an exclusive group of venues.
-It is open to any venue in the North that shares our commitment to supporting artists making new work.
+It is a paid membership organisation open to any venue in the North that shares our commitment to supporting artists making new work.

-The group was brought together and is chaired by ARC’s Chief Executive & Artistic Director, Annabel Turpin, and meets four times a year.
+The group was brought together and is chaired by ARC’s Chief Executive & Artistic Director, Annabel Turpin, and meets three times a year.

 - Routes In: A Guide to Getting New Work Programmed in the North of England – Download the Routes In guide